-- If the turnover tax incurred when assets or services are purchased cannot be reclaimed from or as part of the expense. - Receivables and liabilities are reported at an amount including the turnover tax.
+- If the turnover tax incurred when assets or services are purchased cannot be reclaimed from the tax authority, the tax paid is recognized as a part of the manufacturing cost of the asset or as part of the expense. - Receivables and liabilities are reported at an amount including the turnover tax.